-Director since company incorporation on 25 November 2008.
+Director since Company incorporation on 25 November 2008.
 Member of Investment and Governance Committee.

 John Funder AO has been involved in medical research for over forty years, principally in the area of cardiovascular endocrinology, and has published over 500 peer-reviewed journal articles and book chapters.
-He is an honorary life member of the Endocrine Society of Australia, the Australian Society for Medical research, the British Endocrine Societies and the Endocrine Society (US), and has honorary Professorial appointments at Monash, Melbourne and Queensland Universities.
+He hold professorial appointments at Melbourne, Monash and the University of Queensland, is Executive Director of Obesity Australia, and serves on the Board of the Harold Mitchell Foundation, the Garnett Passe and Rodney Williams Medical Research Foundation, and the Finkel Foundation.

-Prof David Kemp
+The Hon.
+David Kemp

-Director since company incorporation on 25 November 2008.
+Director since Company incorporation on 25 November 2008.
 Member of Investment, Governance Committee and the Public Policy Committee.

-David Kemp is a Vice-Chancellor's Fellow at the University of Melbourne.
-He is also a Fellow with the Australia and New Zealand School of Government, and Honorary Professorial Fellow with the Department of Political Science and with the Centre for Public Policy at the University of Melbourne.
-He was a Commonwealth Government Minister from 1996 to 2004 holding portfolios including Education, Training, Youth Affairs, Employment, Environment and Heritage.
-He is an independent consultant on government and public affairs.
+David Kemp is a Fellow with the Australia and New Zealand School of Government.
+He was Professor of Politics at Monash University 1979-1990, Member of the Federal Parliament for Goldstein (Victoria) 1990-2004, and a Commonwealth Government Minister from 1996 to 2004 holding portfolios including Education, Training, Youth Affairs, Employment, Environment and Heritage.
+He has published several books, many articles and politics and policy, and currently writes on political history and current affairs.